Insects and diseases pose two of the most serious threats to a tree’s health.

 As soon as you notice any abnormality in your tree’s appearance, you must begin a careful analysis to gain an understanding of the problem.

-Learn More About Common Forest Insects and Diseases
+Learn More About Common Forest Insects & Diseases in the Golden Area

 - A moth with larva which attack and defoliate Douglas-fir as well as spruce and true fir species

 - Defoliates starting from the top of the tree and working downward